As cities reopen and roads get busier, traffic reporters are back on their game

 Danielle Wiggins of Cleveland’s NBC affiliate WKYC, for example, got a new job.

 In the Before Times, the morning show anchors would cut to Wiggins every 15 minutes for traffic updates, but in mid-March, as the pandemic pounded its way across the United States, WKYC completely pulled traffic and reassigned Wiggins to cover what she called “stories of hope”—pre-taped features that made her miss being on air live.
-She was able to resume her shticky shorthand (for instance, “Green and clean” means “no traffic,” because of what that color represents in navigation apps) only in the summer when traffic reporting was slowly reintroduced.
+She was able to resume her schticky shorthand (for instance, “green and clean” means “no traffic,” because of what that color represents in navigation apps) only in the summer when traffic reporting was slowly reintroduced.
 Wiggins is now a multi-platform anchor, who anchors broadcasts, handles digital news updates, and covers traffic every 30 minutes during the morning show.

 “Traffic is nonexistent.
 There’s one or two or three cars out there each hit for the morning,” she says, describing the height of pandemic.
 “I’ll joke and count as they’re driving by, when I show the camera.”